awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Sources`  <a name="cfn-medialive-input-sources"></a>
-The source settings for a pull type of input\.
-These settings don't apply if the input is a push type\.
+Settings that apply only if the input is a pull type of input\.
 *Required*: No
 *Type*: List of [InputSourceRequest](aws-properties-medialive-input-inputsourcerequest.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)